Unity-Technologies/ziva-vfx-utils/docs/scenepanel.rst

 .. |refresh_icon| image:: images/out_refresh.png

-The Ziva Scene Panel allows you to quickly browse a subset of the Ziva objects in your scene.
+The Ziva Scene Panel allows quick browsing of a subset of the Ziva objects in the scene.
-The selected Ziva objects and their immediate connections are shown in a tree, allowing you to focus on specific parts of your scene.
+The selected Ziva objects and their immediate connections are shown in a tree, focusing on those specific parts of the scene.
 To display the full scene in the panel, select the solver and launch the scene panel, or click the **Refresh** |refresh_icon| button if the scene panel is already open.